-Of course every situation is different, but it’s worth looking at what you’re entitled to.
+Of course, every situation is different, but it’s worth knowing exactly what you’re entitled to.

-By law, a business has to choose fairly who will be made redundant.
+By law, a business has to be fair when deciding who will be made redundant.

-For you to be made redundant, your job has to cease to exist.
+For you to be made redundant, your job must cease to exist.
 You can’t just be replaced by someone else.
 But the employer can continue making appointments for other roles in the business.

-There may be a selection process during which employees are selected for redundancy.
+There may be a selection process during which employees are chosen for redundancy.
 This could be based on a range of criteria which covers:

-the nature of the work to be completed by remaining staff
+The nature of the work to be completed by the remaining staff

 If you’re told you’re being made redundant, your employer must explain why and how you were chosen.
 It must comply with the reasons above.

 There’s a long list of reasons why a company cannot select you for redundancy.
-For example, you cannot be chosen as a result of age, gender, race, religion, disability or pregnancy.
+For example, The company cannot choose you because of your age, gender, race, religion, disability or pregnancy.
 A redundancy for any of these reasons – among others – is likely to be considered unfair dismissal.
 If you believe you’re a victim of unfair discrimination, you have the right to appeal and then take the matter to an employment tribunal.

 The amount of redundancy pay you get depends on factors including:

-If you’ve been employed by the business for two years or more, you’ll have a right to statutory redundancy pay as a minimum.
+If the business has employed you for two years or more, you’ll have a right to statutory redundancy pay as a minimum.
 But you won’t be offered statutory redundancy pay if your employer offers you suitable alternative work.

 Statutory redundancy pay is:

-half a week’s pay for each full year you were under 22
+Half a week’s income for each full year you were under 22

-one and half week’s pay for each full year you were 41 or older.
+One and half week’s income for each full year you were 41 or older

 Any payments are capped at 20 years of service.